lazarevzubov/Ultimate-Swift-Code-Style-Guidelines/README.md

 Self-documented code is preferred over comments.

-If a commented code is being changed, the comments are either updated or deleted.
+If a commented code is changed, the comments shall be either updated or deleted.

-One line comments start with `\\`  (although `\\\` makes comments look fancier, it's reserved for HeaderDoc).
+One-line comments start with `\\`  (although `\\\` makes comments look "fancier" in IDE, it's reserved for HeaderDoc.)

 Multi-line comments start with `\*` and end with `*\`.
-Those are placed on separate lines.
-No blank lines after symbols denoting the beginning of comment and before ones at the end.
+Comment delimiters are placed on separate lines.
+There's no blank lines after symbols denoting the beginning of comment and before ones at the end.

 Comments, both single- and multi-line, are placed on the line above the commented code and separated from a preceding code by a blank line.
 The latter is not relevant if a comment is the first line of the scope.
-Also, it's acceptable to place one-line comments at the end of the commented line of code, separating it by a space, if and only if the comment doesn't make this line too long.
+Also, it's acceptable to place one-line comments at the end of the commented line of code, separating by a space, if and only if the comment doesn't make this line too long.

 [Return to Table of Contents](#table-of-contents)

 <h3 id="naming">Naming</h3>

-All declarations should be self-explanatory and consist of American English words and form correct human-readable phrases when read aloud.
+All declarations should be self-explanatory and consist of American English words and form correct human-readable phrases.

 Everything but types is `lowerCamelCase`.
-The types are `UpperCamelCase` (a.k.a. `PascalCase`).
+The types are `UpperCamelCase` (a.k.a. `PascalCase`.)

-Abbreviations don't have different cases within and are cased up or down according to the rule above (e.g. `let asciiTable: [String : String]`, `class SMTPServer`).
-(A common mistake to use `Id` instead of `ID` or `id` is also not acceptable.)
+Abbreviations don't have different cases within them and are cased up or down according to the rule above (e.g., `let asciiTable: [String : String]`, `class SMTPServer`).
+(A common mistake is to use `Id` instead of `ID` – a convention, common in Java.)

-No underscores, even at the beginning of property names, for making it recognizable, are used.
-No Hungarian notation for constants (e.g. leading "k") too.
+No underscores, even at the beginning of property names, shall be used.
+No Hungarian notation for constants (e.g., leading "k") either.

-In most cases variables have noun phrase names: `let number: Int`.
+In most cases, variables have noun phrase names: `let number: Int`.
 The most significant exception is booleans which are expected to have assertive names (e.g., `let necessary: Bool`).
-Booleans names are preferred without a verb at the beginning if it doesn't introduce ambiguity:
+Boolean names are preferred without a verb at the beginning, unless it introduces ambiguity:

  **Do:**